alissonsol/Archive/projects/examples/website/README.md

-# Website example
+# Website project

 A simple .NET C# website container deployed to a Kubernetes cluster.

+## Search and replace

+What to search and replace in order to reuse this project as the basis for a new one.
+Search in case-sensitive mode.

+- yrn42website-prefix -> Common project prefix for containers.
+Example: abcd
+- yrn42website-namespace -> Kubernetes namespace for installing containers.
+Example: abcd
+- yrn42website-dns -> DNS prefix.
+Example: abcd
+- yrn42website-resource-group -> Name for group of resources (Azure).
+Example: abcd
+- yrn42website-tags -> Resource tags (Cloud, if template uses it).
+Example: abcd
+- yrn42website-domain -> Domain for web email, site, Example: abcd.com
+- yrn42website-ip-name -> Name for the public IP address.
+Example: abcd
+- yrn42website-cluster-name -> Name for the K8S cluster (or at least a common prefix).
+Example: abcd
+- yrn42website-sitename -> Name for site in the UX (This will be visible to end users).
+Example: Abcd

+Despite the several placeholders enabling reuse in different configuration, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.

+Before deploying to the cloud environments, seek for `TO-SET` and set the required values.
+See section "Cloud deployment instructions".

 ## End to end deployment

-Below are the end-to-end steps to deploy the `website` example to `localhost` (assuming Docker is installed and Kubernetes enabled).
+Below are the end-to-end steps to deploy the `website` project to `localhost` (assuming Docker is installed and Kubernetes enabled).
 Execution below is from the `automation` folder.

 - Create resources